 Pet Shrimp Diet

-The good news is that pet shrimp are not too difficult to feed – they eat almost anything your fish eat, and they can even consume some of the vegetables you already have in your fridge!
+The good news is that pet shrimp are not too difficult to feed – they eat almost anything your fish eat (just like starfish), and they can even consume some of the vegetables you already have in your fridge!
 However, in order to keep pet shrimp in a comfortable environment that will encourage them to eat, it is important to replicate their natural habitat as closely as possible in your aquarium.

 The most important component to prepare is the substrate, as that is where your shrimp will spend the majority of their time and look for most of their food.
 You’ll want to choose a finely-grained substrate so as to not damage the shrimp’s antenna and make food easy to access.